-8 Things You Can Do with a Wood Router
+8 Things You Can Do With a Wood Router

 A router is a tool used for cutting, trimming, and shaping wood.
 It is useful for creating patterns, designs, grooves, edges, and holes for functional and decorative purposes.
 With hundreds of router bits made for different uses, the possibilities are infinite.
-It’s no wonder most woodworkers agree a router is one of the most versatile tools in their arsenal.
-If you are wondering what you can accomplish with the tool, here are a few common applications.
+It’s no wonder most woodworkers agree that a router is one of the most versatile tools in their arsenal.
+If you are wondering what you can accomplish with this tool, here are a few common applications.

 1. Making Perfect Edges

 Cutting a smooth edge on wood is not easy.
 But a router will give you a clean cut every time.
 Whether you are cutting a straight or curved edge, running a router along the wood will guarantee a smooth finish.
 The fact that you can replicate this success on multiple pieces of wood is the icing on the cake.

 2. Sign Making

 You can make beautiful signs for your home or business.
 All you need is a piece of wood and a router.
 Start by tracing the design on the piece of wood.
 Then hollow out the letters with a v-groove, round nose, or square router bit.
 You can also use a more decorative edging bit to round the edges.

 3. Making Dovetail Joints

 A router is the only tool that can create the three basic dovetail joints: through dovetails, sliding dovetails, and half-bling dovetails.
 After marking each piece of wood to avoid confusion, load each piece underneath the jig while facing up.
 Afterwards, attach a template at the base of the router and cut through the template’s crevices.